-Essentially a village community, each neighbourhood in Lydney has its own individual charm, local attractions and variety of housing stock.
+Essentially a village community, each neighbourhood in Lydney has its own charm, local attractions and a variety of housing stock.
 Currently, there are plans for a small housing estate to be built near the town centre which will have a mixture of affordable and luxury housing.

 First time buyers tend to focus on small estate areas such as in Lydney or Bream.
 Residents looking to purchase their second home look to the outlying villages of St. Breviels, Whitecroft, Oldcroft, Viney Hill, Stow, Sling, Clearwell, Newland, Yorkley, Parkend, Aylburton, Alvington and Woolaston.

 Property prices have been static over the past few years, but are showing signs of recovery.
-They are expected to rise with the completion of a new development over the next few years offering an extensive range of affordable housing.
+They are expected to rise with the completion of new development over the next few years offering an extensive range of affordable housing.

-Single parent families and students are drawn to commercial properties in the town centre while the outlying areas and villages are more popular with large families and professionals.
+Single-parent families and students are drawn to commercial properties in the town centre while the outlying areas and villages are more popular with large families and professionals.
 These rural properties tend to have a much higher return for Landlords given the lower turnover of tenants.

-In addition, the town is also home to the Lydney canal which leads to a marina and harbour area for sea-going yachts, motor boats and other pleasure crafts.
+Moreover, the town is also home to the Lydney canal which leads to a marina and harbour area for sea-going yachts, motor boats and other pleasure crafts.